hemrajbhakar/web-template-forensics/README.md

 ## CI/CD and Prebuilt Binaries
 - **Continuous Integration (CI):**
-  - On every push to `main` or `dev`, GitHub Actions automatically builds the latest tree-sitter grammars (including TSX/JSX) and commits the updated `.so`, `.dll`, and `.dylib` files to the `prebuilt/` directory.
+  - On every **tag push** (e.g., v1.0.0) or when manually triggered, GitHub Actions automatically builds the latest tree-sitter grammars (including TSX/JSX) and commits the updated `.so`, `.dll`, and `.dylib` files to the `prebuilt/` directory.
-  - This ensures all users always get the latest grammar support without manual compilation.
+  - This ensures all users always get the latest grammar support for each release, without manual compilation.
 - **No need to build locally:**
   - Just pull the latest code and the correct binary for your OS will be used automatically.